Medically reviewed by Katelyn Hagerty, FNP

 Below, we’ve looked into the most popular home remedies for slowing down and preventing the effects of aging on your skin, as well as the science behind them.

-We’ve talked about what works, what doesn’t work, and what might work.
+We’ve talked about what works, what doesn’t work, and what work.
 We’ve also explained how you can combine home remedies with science-based treatments to keep your skin looking and feeling its best at any age.

 Search for home remedies that slow down aging and you’ll find hundreds of different products, ingredients and concoctions.
 We’ve listed several of the most popular below and looked at the science behind each one to find out whether or not it’s truly effective.